prince-mishra/managers-playbook/README.md

 ## One on ones

 1. Never skip one on ones.
 It's the best platform for receiving and giving feedback.
-Most teammates value it and usually when they don't it's because they haven't seen one conducted well.
+Most teammates value it and usually when they don't, it's because they haven't seen one conducted well.
 1. Aim for weekly one on ones.
 1. Focus on 5 topics:
     - Predictability: create routine, set expectations, normalize change.